Estimated reading time: 13 minutes

 “Cannabis Open Package in a Motor Vehicle”

-In recent years, police would write it up as “small amount of marijuana in a motor vehicle.”
-But years ago, police wrote on the citation “open bottle – marijuana.”
+Police would often write it up as “cannabis open container” in motor vehicle.
+Not too many years ago they wrote, “small amount of marijuana in a motor vehicle.”
+And before that, police wrote on the citation “open bottle – marijuana.”
 Same idea.
-The statute number in the citation or Complaint controls, not the descriptive words.
+But the statute number in the citation or Complaint controls, not the descriptive words.

 “Marijuana in a Motor Vehicle” statute: